Some info has been automatically translated. Show original language

 Guest favourite

 Professionally-managed licensed hotel.
 Free room cleaning every 7 nights for long stays of 21 nights or more.
-Other types available from our Host Profile.
-Our brand new guestrooms can be described as Scandinavian chic meets Japanese minimalism + functionality.
+You can check out more room types from our Host Profile page!
+Our brand new rooms can be described as Scandinavian chic meets Japanese minimalism+functionality.
 The room is perfect for digital nomads, couples, business travelers, tourists, who need social distancing.
-This listing is available in different color schemes, all have the same size, amenities.
+The listing is available in different color schemes, but all have the same size, amenities.

 Top guest favourite